tabarra/txAdmin/docs/dev_notes.md

 - [ ] ctrl+f doesn't work in the player modal anymore, if on the player or history pages
     - criar um estado "any modal open" pra desabilitar todos hotkeys das páginas?
 - [ ] history action modal needs py-1 because of the reason field outline
+- [ ] make the new page searches case insensitive (history->reason and maybe more)
+- [ ] remove all "blur" as that is slow as hell for browsers with hw acceleration disabled

 ## Highlights
 - [ ] pre-configured ban/warn reasons with new perm to lock admins to only use them?